Communication: You and Your Partner

 - Be supportive of your partner.
 If he or she asks for extra help, lend a hand.

-- When the two of you communicate with your child, come from the same point of view, to look like a united team.
+- Approach parenting as a united team.
+Address issues as a team.
+When the two of you communicate with your child, support each other when speaking.
 If the two of you send two different messages, the child will be confused and will not know which parent to pay attention to.

 - Remember: your children learn how to communicate with others by copying you!